All Episodes

 Among many other things, this is John Kerry trying to be a man.

-Oh, I'm gonna stand for what I He's not backing up his statement.
+He's not backing up his statement.

 He excused it.

-Everybody knew I was trying to tell a joke, I bangled a joke about George W. Bush, and then launches into an attack trying to change the subject while accusing everybody of uh engaging in partisan attacks against him.
+And then launches into an attack trying to change the subject while accusing everybody of engaging in partisan attacks against him.

-The Kooks are going to be revved up, and that may be why it's we need the Kooks Revenue.
+And that may be why we need the Kooks revved up.

-We need the kooks out there revving up and saying things, speaking things.
+We need the Kooks out there revving up and saying things, speaking things.

 You can't find a Democrat leader anywhere talking about the war in Iraq.

-And uh I just want to remind you that that race has been a margin of error race for six months or more.
+And I just want to remind you that that race has been a margin of error race for six months or more.

 And in that race, the Republican Michael Steele has vaulted ahead.

-And he just got several key endorsements from black leaders in Prince George's County yesterday.
+And he just got several key endorsements from black leaders in Prince George's county yesterday.

 What's the difference?